CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### React Native
 ![React Native](./asset/img/reactNative.gif)

-> * Before use React Native element, set the screen as mobile by clicking one of the buttons from the bottom.
+> Before using React Native element, set the screen as mobile by clicking one of the buttons from the bottom.
-> * You can set the screen _to Portrait_ or _to Landscape_ easily from these buttons.
+> You can set the screen _to Portrait_ or _to Landscape_ easily from these buttons.
-> * Just click the button what you want to set.
+> Just click the button what you want to set.
-> * Then right-click and add element and input the name of compomnent what you want to use.
+> Then right-click and add element and input the name of compomnent what you want to use.
 It's really simple.
-> * You must input the name in this function also.
+> You must input the name in this function also.

 ### RN Elements
 ![RN Elements](./asset/img/reactNativeElements.gif)

-> * If you want to implement and check any detail of project's UI, set the screen as mobile.
+> 1. If you want to implement and check any detail of project's UI, set the screen as mobile.
-> * After that, right-click and add element just like adding other element.
+> 1. After that, right-click and add element just like adding other element.
-> * Set the property if it is necessary.
+> 1. Set the property if it is necessary.

 - [React Native Elements](https://react-native-training.github.io/react-native-elements/) : React Native UI Toolkit

 ### Delete

-> * You can delete elements in this tab.
+> You can delete elements in this tab.
 If you input wrong name, just right-click, delete it and add new one!
-> * If you deleted some element and saved your file already, you can't work with that element anymore.
+> If you deleted some element and saved your file already, you can't work with that element anymore.
-> * So please be careful when you delete element.
+> So please be careful when you delete element.

 # Editor